CompuTec/computec-docs/processforce_versioned_docs/version-2.0/administrator-guide/installation/first-installation/extension.md

     This step is only required for new installations, not for upgrades.
 :::

-You can find the License Import and Assignment guide [here](../../licensing/license-import-and-assignment.md).
+You can find the [License Import and Assignment guide](../../licensing/license-import-and-assignment.md).

 ### Data Preparation